SaltWire Network: Formation

+Paywalls and downsizing
-In June 2018, Saltwire Network changed the Carbonear-based weekly newspaper, The Compass, from a subscriber model to a free total market product deliver as a flyer package wrap.

-In July 2019, Saltwire Network closed The Beacon, The Advertiser, The Pilot and The Nor'wester, and merged them into a free weekly known as The Central Voice—which began publication on August 1, 2018.
+In June 2018, Saltwire Network changed the Carbonear, Newfoundland-based weekly newspaper, The Compass, from a subscriber model to a free total market product delivered as a flyer package wrap.
+July 2018 saw Saltwire Network close The Beacon, The Advertiser, The Pilot and The Nor'wester, and merge them into a free weekly known as The Central Voice.
+The new paper began publication on August 1, 2018.

-In March 2019, all SaltWire publications introduced metered paywalls.

-In March 2019, SaltWire announced the sale of 10 of its buildings across Atlantic Canada.

-Also in March 2019, the company terminated its affiliation with the Canadian Press newswire service, opting instead to become a client of Postmedia and Reuters.
+In March 2019, all SaltWire publication websites introduced metered paywalls.
+At the end of March 2019, the company terminated its affiliation with the Canadian Press newswire service, opting instead to become a client of Postmedia and Reuters.
+In March 2019, SaltWire announced it was putting 10 of its newspaper buildings up for sale, including the headquarters for the Cape Breton Post, and the St. John's Telegrams.

 In April 2019, SaltWire announced it was turning Corner Brook-based The Western Star into a weekly delivered free to consumers as a flyer wrap.
 This resulted in the layoff of around 30 employees.
 Independent delivery contractors were also affected.
-At the same time, it was announced that the two Labrador weeklies would merge into one called The Labrador Voice.
+At the same time, it was announced that the two Labrador weeklies would merge into one called The Labrador Voice, which closed a year later.

 In April 2019, SaltWire filed a lawsuit in the Supreme Court of Nova Scotia against Transcontinental, accusing it of overstating and misrepresenting details surrounding the revenue of the papers it had acquired.
 The company threatened a counter-suit, stating that the sale was "conducted based on fair, accurate and timely information", and accusing SaltWire of failing to "fulfil its payment obligations".